NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/04a-speech.md

 ## Task 3: Open the Speech Playground App

-In this exercise, you'll use a browser-based application to chat with the **GPT-4.1 Mini** model; a small language model that is useful for general chat solutions.
+In this exercise, you'll use a browser-based application to chat with the **GPT-4.1 Mini** model, a small language model that is useful for general chat solutions.

 1. In your web browser, make sure the **Azure Speech-Voice Live Playground** is open.
 In the settings pane, browse through the samples and choose **Start with Blank** to create a new assistant.